NourhanRadwan145/enozom_task/README.md

 | created_at | TIMESTAMP  | Timestamp of creation  |
 | updated_at | TIMESTAMP  | Timestamp of last update |

-## Models

-### Status Model

-The `Status` model represents the statuses of copies and borrow records.

-### Copy Model

-The `Copy` model represents the copies of books and their statuses.

-### BorrowRecord Model

-The `BorrowRecord` model represents the borrow transactions and their statuses.

 ## Main Endpoints